twobombs/OpenSSH/readme.md

 * Nano/ServerCore RTM

 # Scope
-This build was initially grabbed from https://github.com/DarwinJS/ChocoPackages/tree/master/openssh because of its handling of OpenSSH
+This build was initially grabbed from https://github.com/DarwinJS/ChocoPackages/tree/master/openssh

 # Territory
 This build is under development to host X-Windows sessions from the container using mostly Chocolatey modules